undertheground/design-system/docs/roadmap.md

 ## Diagonal Development

-These are Mixed-Components which emerge from a combination of horizontal and vertical development.
+These are Mixed-Components that wouls be emerged by the combination of horizontal and vertical concepts.

 - `Form (priority: 1)`
 - `Navigation Bar (priority: 2)`